agneym/playground/README.md

 3. To start example, run `yarn start-example`.

 Pull Requests are Welcome.
 Please create an issue to discuss before making a feature or large change.
-Thank You :)
+Thank You :smile:

 ## Credits